pacifictoy/slate/source/index.html.md

 -----  | -------
 Pending| API call has been made successfully and our system will disburse to the recipient.
 Done   | Disbursal process is completed and the receipient should be able to access the money. (observable from callback and dashboard)

+### Notes Regarding QA Testing

+When you call create-disbursement in QA environment, it will be in Pending status by default.
+If you call it with the amount of IDR 90,000, it will be in Pending status then a minute later it should turn into Done status.

 ### Notes Regarding Errors